explodinglabs/iko/README.md

 ply create-schema api
 ```

-Three SQL files are created –
+Sqitch creates three files –

 - `deploy/create_schema_api.sql` to deploy the change,
 - `verify/create_schema_api.sql` to verify the change, and
 - `revert/create_schema_api.sql` to revert the change.

 The deploy script is output so you can see the change that will be deployed.
-You may want to changes to it.
+You may want to make changes to it.

 > 📖 See the [full list of migration commands](/COMMANDS.md).